 Above the line environments have a culture of clear and open communication, with team members taking responsibility for their own understanding – and seeking clarification where needed, instead of working in a bubble.
 This builds trust and strengthens relationships, encouraging a collaborative response to crisis management, leading to more positive outcomes for your team and your customers.

 Remember, we’re only human and everyone will dip below the line on occasion.
-It’s important that when a team member does, instead of pointing the finger we calmly and supportively remind each other in terms of OAR.
+It’s important that when a team member does, instead of pointing the finger we calmly and supportively remind each other in terms of OAR and the importance of a positive team culture.

 We can help you improve your business

-At Rosslyn Associates, we provide a wide range of business development and coaching services to help business owners improve their businesses, helping them save time, make money, and live a better life.
+At Rosslyn Associates, we can help you improve your team culture and your business as a whole.
+We provide a wide range of business development and coaching services to help business owners improve their businesses, helping them save time, make money, and live a better life.
 Services we provide include monthly and quarterly coaching, as well as standalone sessions, including core values development, marketing plan, financial awareness coaching, business planning, and many more!
-Follow the link for a full list of our business development and coaching sessions – http://www.rosslynassociates.co.uk/business-development-coaching/.
+Follow the link for a full list of our business development and coaching sessions – https://www.rosslynassociates.co.uk/business-development-coaching/.
 If you don’t feel like you are ready, or you just want to know a bit more, why not book a free, no obligation Proactive Accounting Meeting, where we can discuss your business, your goals, and ways which you can achieve them.

 Please explore our services and if you have any questions, or would like more information, get in touch!